 General Education Program

 Basic Skills Core

-Writing : ENGL 101 or 112 (B.A., B.S.)
+Writing: ENGL 101 or 112 (B.A., B.S.)

 Speaking : SPCH 143 or 148 (B.A., B.S.)

 Mathematics: MATH 102 or 103 (Proposed) or higher MATH course (B.A., B.S.)

 Total Credit Hours for B.A. and B.S9

 Skills Enhancement and Liberal Education Core

 For B.A. and B.S.

-Writing: Choose one of the following: ENGL 102, 107, 108, 112, 205, or 210
+Writing: Choose one of the following: ENGL 102, 107, 108, 112, 205, or 2100-3

 Humanities and Values: 3 hours must be either PHIL 111, 212, or 313.
 All courses taken from either

 the Humanities Common or Broad Core9

 Foreign Language for B.A. only: 8 hours of intermediate language in the same language.
 May be

 completed during the A.A. level course work

 Social Sciences and History: 3 hours must be a history course chosen from the Social Science Core;

 the remaining 6 hours must be taken from courses Listed on the Social Science Core9

 Biological and Physical Sciences: Choose at least one lab science course taken from the Common

 Core.
 One course must be a physical science and the other a biological science.
 All courses taken

-from either the Science Common or Board Core
+from either the Science Commonor Board Core

 Computer Skills:

 PFWL 100:

-Diverse Cultures/Global Perspectives
+Diverse Cultures/Global Perspectives:

-Senior Capstone Experience
+Senior Capstone Experience: 3

-Upper College Requirements: At least 6 hours of general education will be satisfied with 300-400
+Upper Division Requirements: At least 6 hours of general education will be satisfied with 300-400

 level course work designed to require greater development and synthesis of students' knowledge and

 skills.
 The Capstone course will count as 3 hours of this requirement.

-Total Credit Hours for B.A
+Total Credit Hours for B.A41-44

-Total Credit Hours for B.S
+Total Credit Hours for B.S33-36

-General Education Total Hours for B.A
+General Education Total Hours for B.A50-53

-See explanation of Computer Skills on page 66.